MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 		// do stuff
 	}
 ```
-For now, the operation takes no arguments and does not return anything---in this case we write that it returns a `Unit` object, which is akin to `void` in C# or an empty tuple `Tuple[()]` in Python.
+For now, the operation takes no arguments and does not return anything---in this case we write that it returns a `Unit` object, which is akin to `void` in C# or an empty tuple, `Tuple[()]`, in Python.
 Later, we will modify it to return an array of measurement results, at which point `Unit` will be replaced by `Result[]`.

 ### Allocate qubits with `using`